Athou/commafeed/README.md

     ./mvnw clean package [-P<database> [-Pnative]] [-DskipTests]

 - `<database>` can be one of `h2`, `postgresql`, `mysql` or `mariadb`.
 The default is `h2`.
 - `-Pnative` compiles the application to native code.
-This requires GraalVM to be installed (`GRAALVM_HOME` environment variable pointing to a GraalVM installation).
+This requires either GraalVM to be installed (`GRAALVM_HOME` environment variable pointing to a GraalVM installation) or a container environment to be available (docker/podman/...).
 - `-DskipTests` to speed up the build process by skipping tests.

 When the build is complete: